 Robot-Assisted Surgery Repairs Complex Kidney Condition in Teen

 When Justin Ham was diagnosed with a complex case of ureteropelvic junction obstruction and horseshoe kidney, his parents searched for a surgeon who was skilled in minimally invasive urologic surgery.
-Their search brought them to Mohan S. Gundeti, MD, associate professor of surgery, pediatrics and obstetrics/gynecology and director of pediatric urology.
+Their search brought them to Mohan S. Gundeti, MD, director of pediatric urology.
 Dr. Gundeti successfully treated Justin's conditions using a robot-assisted approach, which resulted in a faster recovery and minimal scarring.

 Robotic Surgery Helps Girl With Neurogenic Bladder

 Soon after Aaliyah Dellar was born, her bladder stopped growing.
 She was diagnosed with neurogenic bladder, a condition that caused an uncomfortable feeling that she always had to urinate.
 Aaliyah needed surgery to treat the embarrassing condition that was interfering with her life.
 Rather than operate through a long, 6-inch incision, Mohan S. Gundeti, MD, treated the problem with robotic surgery, an advanced surgical method that left only tiny scars.

 University of Chicago Physician Spares Children Post-Surgical Pain and Complications with Robotic Approach to Common Problem

 Kyle Loess, age 5, was born with swelling in the urine-collecting structures of his kidneys, known as hydronephrosis, as well as vesicoureteral reflux and ureterocele, a bulbous dilation of the lower end of the ureter.
 Robotic surgery to correct his condition spared Kyle from more invasive, open surgery.